TFashakin/TFashakin/README.md

-👋 Hi, I’m Timi, a Computer Science student at UA92, passionate about Information Security and all things Linux.
+👋 Hi, I’m Timi Fashakin, a Computer Science student at UA92, passionate about Information Security and all things Linux.

 ****
 ### 🧰 Favourite Tech